gallstaff555/socket-room/README.md

+# Sockreact Chat App

-This is a simple nodejs program for experimenting with socket.io and React.
+This is a nodejs chat room built with socket.io and React.

-Currently it allows a user to send messages to multiple clients connected over a local server and store conversations in a remote database.
+### Features / To-Do List

+- [x] Message logs are persistently stored in a MongoDB.
+- [x] Users can select multiple, separate channels.
+- [x] All other online users are visible
+- [x] Messages have time stamp relative to current time
+- [ ] Improve front end templating/formatting
+- [ ] Support non-text files

+### How To Run

+*client* - npm start
+*server* - node server.js